General Regulations for Students

-We DO NOT administer this type of medication without a doctor’s order ( this includes Tylenol, Motrin, etc.).
+Non-Prescription Medication – We DO NOT administer this type of medication without a doctor’s order (this includes Tylenol, Motrin, etc.).
 The medication is to be brought to school by the parent in the original unopened container and there must be a written request giving the child’s name, the name of the medication, the dosage to be administered, and the time.
-This will be done on a short term basis only and by the physician’s order.
+THIS WILL BE DONE ON A SHORT–TERM BASIS ONLY and by the physician’s order.

-The parent must bring the medication to school.
+Prescription medication (given at school on a regular basis) – The parent must bring the medication to school.
 The proper documentation must be submitted at this time.
-This includes physician’s administration form indicating the name of the medication, the dosage that the child receives, the time that the medication is to be administered, and the signature of the physician and parent permission form that gives the school personnel permission to administer the medication.
+This includes physician’s administration form indicating the name of the medication, the dosage that the child receives, the time that the medication is to be administered, and the signature of the physician and parent permission form that gives school personnel permission to administer the medication.
 The medication must be in the original container with the child’s name, name of the medication, dosage time and amount.

 Reminder: An adult must bring all medication to the school office.
 At no time will medication be transported by a child.

 All students will need to show good sportsmanship during recess.
-Teachers will be monitoring student behaviors and any inappropriate behavior will be addresses by the monitoring teacher as necessary.
+Teachers will be monitoring student behaviors and any inappropriate behavior will be addressed by the monitoring teacher as necessary.

 Homework/Reports are a vital part of the learning process.
 Each provides the independent practice that a child needs to build his/her confidence in the classroom.
 For this reason, it is extremely important that time is set aside for your child to complete his/her homework and return it to school when it is due.
 Homework and reports are like practice for an athlete.
 The more time your child spends strengthening his/her skills, the more likely he/she will understand concepts for all subjects.

-Weapons and dangerous articles; to include guns, ammunition, knives, etc. are not allowed on school grounds at any time for any reason.
+Weapons and dangerous articles; to include guns, ammunition, knives, etc. are not allowed on school grounds.

 Any articles of this type which are brought to school or on the school bus will be taken from the child and will not be returned.
 Any child who is aware of another child having a dangerous article must report it to the closest authority.

 Students are responsible for all textbooks and are expected to take reasonable care of all assigned books and materials.
-The student or their parent/legal guardian must pay for any books that are lost, defaced, damaged, or destroyed.
+The student or his parent/legal guardian must pay for any books that are lost, defaced, damaged or destroyed.